ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * An IVSM (Interoperability Virtual State Machine) is instantiated and operational.
 * Authorized BPI Subjects are registered with the IVSM.
-* The State Synchronization and Advancement Predicate of the IVSM defines the required quorum for adding a new BPI Subject.

 Test Steps: